teacherPH1020/Test_Post/README.md

 Test project ot learch Git and using GitHub.

 1. Changed for testing Fetch.
+New.

 Sergey P.